TV Bahia: News operation

-After two decades with the station hosting Bahia Rural, Valber Carvalho left TV Bahia in 2019, with Bahia Rural being hosted by two former reporters, Georgina Maynart and station veteran José Raimundo.
+After two decades with the station hosting Bahia Rural, Valber Carvalho left TV Bahia in 2019, with the program being hosted by two former reporters, Georgina Maynart and station veteran José Raimundo.
 Raimundo would leave TV Bahia in 2021 after 31 years.

 On December 12, 2021, Camila Marinho, accompanied by cameraman Cleriston Santana, was attacked by supporters and members of president Jair Bolsonaro's security team as she tried to cover his visit to the city of Itamaraju, in the far southern of Bahia, due to heavy rains that wreaked havoc in the city and in the region.
 Her microphone was damaged by the municipality's secretary of works, Antonio Charbel, and she was also the victim of an attempted rear naked choke hold by one of the security guards, in addition to having a fanny pack stolen.
 Reporters Xico Lopes and Dário Cerqueira, from TV Aratu, were with TV Bahia reporters and were also attacked.
 The events were reported on TV Globo's national news programs, and the network repudiated the attacks on both teams.
 Rede Bahia also released a statement denouncing the action.

+On September 28, 2023, TV Bahia announced, at a Rede Bahia event for the market, the premiere of the programs Onde Tem Bahia, presented by reporter Eduardo Oliveira, and Diga Aí, presented by Jessica Senra.
+The first program, which highlights Bahia's exports, premiered on October 1 and was shown after Fantástico in two episodes.
+Jessica's program, on the other hand, is a talk show with an auditorium, which premiered on November 26.